gangly/datafaker/doc/UseExample.md

 ```

-### 5.6 write to the topic hello of kafka for every 1 second
+### 5.6 write to kafka, write to the topic hello of kafka for every 1 second
 -------------------------------------------

 ```